 5. Visit the Palm Jumeirah- The Atlantis and The Pointe Dubai

 Explore one of Dubai’s Architectural Triumphs- the Palm Jumeirah!
 It happens only in Dubai that you can see a man-made island in the shape of a palm tree.

-The Pointe is a brand-new promenade for lovely strolls and another spot to watch the gorgeous dancing fountains – the Palm is now transforming from a mainly residential place to one of the top hangouts in the city.
+The Pointe is a brand-new promenade for lovely strolls and another spot to watch the gorgeous dancing fountains.
 The Pointe couldn’t be in a better location, directly across from Atlantis, imagine the views!

 And with a monorail running down the 'trunk' that connects to the mainland's tram system, getting to the Palm Jumeirah couldn't be easier.

-6. Take a walking tour in Al Fahidi Historical Neighbourhood
+6. Take an Al Fahidi Historical Neighbourhood Walking Tour

 You can easily reach both the start locations by metro and by taxi.
 Here is our guide for you on how to get around in Dubai.

 *Private tours can start at the time of your convenience